ealva-com/ealvalog/README.md

 ---------

   - elavalog             - the API and some framework functionality
   - ealvalog-java        - provides JLogger for java clients (fat interface, extensible).
-Requires ealvalog lib
+Requires ealvalog
   - ealvalog-core        - adds CoreLogger as base for bridging to other frameworks and Marker implementation.
-Requires ealvalog lib
+Requires ealvalog
   - ealvalog-android     - very thin facade over the Android logger.
-Requires ealvalog and ealvalog-core libs
+Requires ealvalog and ealvalog-core
-  - ealvalog-jdk         - facade implementation using java.util.logging.
-Requires ealvalog and ealvalog-core libs
+  - ealvalog-jdk         - adapts to java.util.logging.
+Requires ealvalog and ealvalog-core
   - ealvalog-jdk-android - adds an Android handler to be used with ealvalog-jdk.
 Used with ealvalog-jdk when more functionality is required over ealvalog-android
+  - ealvalog-log4j       - adapts to log4j2.
+Requires ealvalog and ealvalog-core

   If you wish to create another facade implementation, it's recommended you start at the ealvalog-core level.
 We also hope you'd contribute it back to this library.